 Saul Leiter passed away at his home in New York City’s East Village on November 26, 2013, leaving behind an immense archive of his life’s work in art.
 In the New York Times obituary on Leiter, Margalit Fox writes, “Of the tens of thousands of images he shot—many now esteemed as among the finest examples of street photography in the world—most remain unprinted.”

 In 2014 the two-volume book set Saul Leiter: Early Black and White was published by Steidl.
-Saul Leiter: Retrospective, an exhibition originated by the Deichtorhallen Museum in Hamburg, continues to travel to major European museums; its next stop, in 2019, is the Kunstfoyer in Munich.
+Saul Leiter: Retrospective, an exhibition organized by the Deichtorhallen Museum in Hamburg, continues to travel to major European museums; its next stop, in 2019, is the Kunstfoyer in Munich.
 Meanwhile, the show Photographer Saul Leiter: A Retrospective, which opened in 2017 at the Bunkamura Museum of Art in Tokyo, is traveling in Japan, with Seigensha’s accompanying monograph, All About Saul Leiter, in its eleventh printing and now available in four international editions.